dombarrett/Tutorial-Testing/Tutorial_1_pt2.md

 I know, I know.
 Maybe it is better to think about this as a stretching exercise.
 You aren’t a total beginner, but we just need to get a little flexible and start the blood flowing.

-I would like you to take the program from the end of part one and add this example microphone code into it.
+I would like you to take the program from the end of part one ([found here](https://github.com/dombarrett/Tutorial-Testing/blob/master/Tutorial_1.md)) and add this example microphone code into it.
 How?
 * The mic variable should be created outside both functions because it is a global variable.
 * Assigning the mic variable as a new AudioIn(), and the start() method should go in the setup function.
 * Get the mic level by assigning it to a new variable called ‘vol’,